weisbrja/i2cscanner/README.md

 # I2C scanner

+This Arduino program scans and outputs all found I2C hex addresses.

-The original version can be found [here](https://playground.arduino.cc/Main/sourceblock_1/index.txt?action=sourceblock).
+The original version of this program can be found [here](https://playground.arduino.cc/Main/sourceblock_1/index.txt?action=sourceblock).